 which are invariant under cyclic permutations of the null square, $(x_1,x_2,x_3,x_4) \to (x_2,x_3,x_4,x_1)$ with $x_5$ fixed.
 This imposes

 where $u = u_1 u_3$ and $v = u_2$ are four-point cross ratios.

-The first term $\hat{G}_4(u,v)$ is the null four-point function of the lightest operators, which captures all the divergences of the Lagrangian correlator, and depends on the four-point cross-ratios $u$ and $v$.
-The second term $\hat{F}(x)$ is a finite function of the remaining finite cross-ratio.
+The first term $\hat{G}_4(u,v)$ is the null four-point function of the lightest operators, which captures all the divergences of the Lagrangian correlator, and depends on the four-point cross ratios $u$ and $v$.
+The second term $\hat{F}(x)$ is a finite function of the remaining finite cross ratio.

 Thus our bootstrap problem is: Can we fix the universal behavior of the structure constants such that the Lagrangian correlator factorizes into the square symmetric functions~\eqref{eqFact}?
 To start answering this question, we use the explicit expression for the conformal blocks~\eqref{eqNullBlockMain} to write the null square correlator as